 The healing time varies from person to person.
-A daith piercing is quite sensitive and touching it may cause discomfort for first few weeks.
+A daith piercing is quite sensitive, and touching it may cause discomfort for the first few weeks.

-The cartilage around the daith is considerably thick and it requires more time and effort to pierce it.
-Which also means that more time will be required for the healing as well.
-Your daith may do the initial recovery within 6-8 weeks.
+The cartilage around the daith is considerably thick, and it requires more time and effort to pierce it.
+This also means that more time will be required for the healing as well.
+Your daith may make the initial recovery within 6-8 weeks.
 But we’d recommend you to leave it on its own for another month or so, just to be safe.

-The more properly it heals the less problems it will create for you.
-So hang in there and wait for around 2-3 months before you start experimenting with different jewellery.
+The more properly it heals, the fewer problems it will create for you.
+So hang in there and wait for around 2-3 months before you start experimenting with different jewelry.

 How Often Should You Clean Your Daith Piercing?

-As for cleaning, you should clean it 2 times per week and that will be good enough.
+As for cleaning, you should clean it two times per week, and that will be good enough.
 Take some sea salt and make a saline solution to clean your piercing.
 You may also use commercially available piercing cleaners/soaps for cleaning it.
 Both work fine.